electronicarts/EASTL/README.md

 ## Credits And Maintainers

 EASTL was created by Paul Pedriana and he maintained the project for roughly 10 years.

 EASTL was subsequently maintained by Roberto Parolin for more than 8 years.
 He was the driver and proponent for getting EASTL opensourced.
 Rob was a mentor to all members of the team and taught us everything we ever wanted to know about C++ spookyness.

-Max Winkler is the current EASTL owner and primary maintainer within EA and is responsible for the open source repository.
+After Rob, maintenance of EASTL passed to Max Winkler for roughly a year, until landing with its current maintainer Liam Mitchell.

 Significant EASTL contributions were made by (in alphabetical order):